catvasion/EntrepreneurialHub/README.md

 #### Tech

 Discover the tech companies that are driving Middle-earth's entrepreneurial mission.
-From magical software to enchanted hardware, learn about the innovative solutions they are bringing to the realm.
+From magical software to enchanted hardware, displayed brands are the innovative solutions they are bringing to the realm.

 #### About